 If your property is a House in Multiple Occupation (HMO) you have to make sure it meets extra standards.

 Under the default obligations, your tenants must:

 - keep the interior of the premises in reasonable decorative order

-- get your permission before making any alterations to the property
+- get your permission before making any changes to the property,

 - repair any damage caused by the tenants, fellow household members or lawful visitors